 Avoid blowing on the abrasion, as this can cause germs to grow.

-Bruises, blisters, or swollen areas caused by trauma may be treated by placing an ice or cold pack on the area every one to two hours for 10 to 15 minutes for the first 24 hours.
+Bruises, blisters, or swollen areas caused by trauma may be treated by placing an ice or cold pack on the area every 1 to 2 hours for 10 to 15 minutes for the first 24 hours.
 Do not put ice directly against the skin.

 Use a sunscreen (sun protection factor, or SPF, at least 15 or greater) on healed cuts and wounds to help prevent scarring.

 Specific treatment for cuts and wounds of the face that require more than minor treatment at home will be determined by your child's doctor.
-In general, call your child's doctor for cuts and wounds of the face that are:
+In general, call your child's health care provider for cuts and wounds of the face that are:

-Bleeding and do not stop after five to 10 minutes of direct pressure.
-If the bleeding is profuse, hold pressure for five to 10 minutes without stopping to look at the cut.
+Bleeding and do not stop after 5 to 10 minutes of direct pressure.
+If the bleeding is profuse, hold pressure for 5 to 10 minutes without stopping to look at the cut.
 If the cloth becomes soaked with blood, put a new cloth on top of the old one.
 Do not lift the original cloth.
-Keep in mind that facial wounds often bleed heavily, even under normal circumstances; call the doctor if a wound or cut does not stop bleeding after 10 minutes or if bleeding recurs.
+Keep in mind that facial wounds often bleed heavily, even under normal circumstances; call the health care provider if a wound or cut does not stop bleeding after 10 minutes or if bleeding recurs.

 On the eyelids or involve the eyes.
-Injury to the eye area requires evaluation by a doctor.
+Injury to the eye area requires evaluation by a health care provider.